astrohart/MFR/MFR.GUI.Dialogs/README.md

 ##### Summary

-Moves data from this dialog's controls to the configuration object.
+Moves data from this dialog's controls to the config object.

 ##### Parameters